Homecoming Float in the Parade at General Beadle State College, 1965

 J. Edgar Hoover with Senator Karl E. Mundt, 1958

 Karl E. Mundt served the people of South Dakota as a United States congressman for 34 years.
-The Karl Mundt Archives contains artifacts, documents, speeches, film, tapes, slides, scrapbooks, photographs, books, correspondence, government documents, plaques, certificates, cachets, awards, miscellaneous memorabilia and much more.
-The collection includes ´Your Washington and You´, a weekly report by Karl E. Mundt to South Dakota on a variety of topics.
+The Karl E. Mundt Collection contains artifacts, documents, speeches, film, tapes, slides, scrapbooks, photographs, books, correspondence, government documents, plaques, certificates, cachets, awards, miscellaneous memorabilia and much more.
+The collection includes "Your Washington and You," a weekly report by Karl E. Mundt to South Dakota on a variety of topics.

 Class of 1909 at Madison State Normal School, 1909